Home or Overseas fees?

-Publicly funded educational institutions charge two levels of fee:
+Publicly funded educational institutions normally charge two levels of fee:

-the lower 'home' fee and the higher 'overseas' fee.
+a lower 'home' fee and a higher 'overseas' fee.
 Private sector

 institutions often have only one level of tuition fee, which all

 Whether you pay a 'home' or 'overseas' fee depends on whether you

 meet certain criteria.
 UKCISA does not create the criteria for fee status.
 The fee status criteria is provided in regulations, and guidance, published by the governments of the four countries of the UK - England, Scotland, Wales or Northern Ireland.
 Different criteria will be applied depending on

 which country you are studying in, and whether you are studying a course at higher education (HE) or

 Please read the information immediately below before looking at our explanation of the fees regulations/guidance for your relevant area of the UK.